SS Logo

 SS Symbol

 The Nazis called this symbol “zig” because “von List” associated it with the Siegel sign, the Anglo-Saxon rune.
 The reason for this statement is that in German, the word Sieg means “victory.”
 Therefore, there is an opinion that this is its original name, but this fact is unreliable.
 The rune, which became the sign of SS, is rooted in the Etruscan-Old Italian alphabet.
-It is from him that the Latin “S” comes from.
+It is from him that the Latin “S” comes.
 And the ancient Italian analog of Sowulo refers to the Greek Σ or the Phoenician “shin.”

 Font and Colors